Do not call me a ‘strange child.’

 About 6 years later, those little river birch trees were as tall as our colonial house (3 stories high).
 They absolutely loved a soaking rain, and I loved them for making it easier for me to sleep at night without dreaming of Noah’s Ark.
 The River Birch tree can drink an amazing amount of water with no problem at all.
 In the 13 years we lived there, not one drop of water ever entered our house.

 In early 2020, after my husband and I moved to Texas, I joined the San Antonio Arborist’s ‘Tree Bud Citizen Forester’ program.
 I went to a class that taught how to properly care for and maintain trees, and then I volunteered with the arborists a few times—trimming branches of small trees at local parks.

 Freedom that I had taken for granted, vanished.
 Suddenly, no one was allowed to do anything anymore, except stay home in fear.
 This unexpected lockdown was only supposed to last for 3 weeks, but it went on and on and on.
-We were told this was for our own good, but soon I started to see more evil than good and this worried me.
+We were told this was for our own good, but soon I started to see a lot more evil than good and this worries me.

-Now, after 1 ½ years, the not-so-short ‘3 week Covid-19 lockdown’ appears to be ending.
-Thank God!
-What good is living IF the only thing we are free to do is worry about dying?
-I don’t know about you but, after enduring 1 ½ years of confusion and craziness, I definitely need a hug from a tree — which is the best medicine of all.
+Now, after 1 ½ years, the not-so-short ‘3 week Covid-19 lockdown’ might be coming to an end?
+I hope and pray this is true!
+What good is living if the only thing we are now free to do is worry about dying?
+Constant fear and stress is extremely unhealthy.
+I don’t know about you but, after enduring 1 ½ years of confusion and craziness, I definitely need a hug from a tree — which is one of the best medicines of all.